PHOTO GALLERY | Read and 'rock': Children's book festival returns to big crowd

-JOHNSTOWN, Pa. – Holding a bright yellow "Pete the Cat" book, 10-year-old Emily Bishop waited with a cluster of children Saturday to meet an author behind the beloved book series.
+Holding a bright yellow “Pete the Cat” book, 10-year-old Emily Bishop waited with a cluster of other children Saturday to meet an author behind the beloved book series.

-And within moments, "Mr. Eric" Litwin had them on their feet – rocking and and rolling their forearms as unwitting disco fans.
+And within moments, “Mr. Eric” Litwin had the kids on their feet at Johnstown’s Bottle Works – rocking and rolling as unwitting disco fans.

-"We're about to rock like the Bee Gees," Litwin said, strumming his guitar, singing and storytelling while kids sang along to popular "Pete" songs.
+“We’re about to rock like the Bee Gees,” Litwin said, strumming his guitar, singing and telling stories while kids sang along to popular “Pete” songs.

 For organizers of the Learning Lamp’s annual Children’s Book Festival, it was music to their ears.